 - The university is building the first mass-timber-constructed building in Michigan using sustainable cross-laminated timber.

 Powering campus with renewable energy

-MSU continues to make progress toward its renewable energy (11.3%) and greenhouse gas reduction goals (nearly 30% reduction) established in the university’s Energy Transition Plan.
+MSU continues to make progress toward its renewable energy (11.2%) and greenhouse gas reduction goals (approximately 36.5% reduction) established in the university’s Energy Transition Plan.

 - MSU’s use of more than 17 million kWh of green energy is the equivalent to the electricity use of nearly 2,000 average American homes annually.

 - The installation of North America’s largest solar carport on campus contributes to an increase of on-site renewable energy generation by more than 10%.
 MSU’s solar carports cover 5,000 parking spaces and produce a total estimated 15,000 MWh/year of solar energy.